These Best Buy deals rival Prime Day prices—save on LG, Samsung and Nintendo Switch

 What are the best competing Prime Day deals at Best Buy?

 Best Buy is offering plenty of incredible tech and appliance deals during Amazon's Prime Day 2023 sale.
-Some of our favorite competing Prime Day deals at Best Buy, running today, July 11 and tomorrow, July 12, include markdowns on smart TVs from Samsung and LG and price cuts on powerful headphones from Sony and JBL.
+Some of our favorite competing Prime Day deals at Best Buy, running through today, July 12, include markdowns on smart TVs from Samsung and LG and price cuts on powerful headphones from Sony and JBL.

 How long do Best Buy sales last?